temporalio/documentation/docs/reference/metrics.md

 (The prefix has been removed in the following reference.)
 Currently some metrics are specific to certain SDKs.

-**The Typescript SDK is built using the Core SDK and therefore emits all of the same metrics associated with the Core SDK.**

-**The PHP SDK is built using the Go SDK and therefore emits all of the same metrics associated with the Go SDK.**

-Metrics are defined in the following locations:
+Metrics are defined in the following locations (The Typescript SDK metrics are defined in the Core SDK and PHP SDK metric are defined in the Go SDK):

 - [Core SDK Worker metrics](https://github.com/temporalio/sdk-core/blob/master/core/src/telemetry/metrics.rs)
 - [Core SDK Client metrics](https://github.com/temporalio/sdk-core/blob/master/client/src/metrics.rs)